moyni77/ansible-docker-ucp/README.md

 For the dev edition we've selected enterprise edition standard license, which omits image security scanning.

 Capabilities that are provided by the enterprise edition standard follow: Container engine and built in orchestration, networking, security, Certified infrastructure, plugins and ISV containers, Image management, and Container app management.
-Image security scanning is only available with the advanced licsense.
+Image security scanning is only available with the advanced license.

 ## How to use it
 You need to manually configure two things first: